QuokkaPride/DevonSaliga/README.md

 24.12.04 same issues as yestday.

-24.12.05 custome middleware post functions upgrade likely issue.
+24.12.05 custom middleware post functions upgrade likely issue.
 This is painful.
+After 8 hours of straight troubleshooting I lose hope.
+I know I can overcome it tough!

+24.12.06 Still in a jam.
+Need to launch Beepboop Stories this week.
+Going to try to revert all pacakges back to when they wre working in harmony for basic functionality and then try something different with genkit.
+Is programming on a legacy codebase just dependency hell?
+Remind myself how much I'm learning and stay positive.